ahamdmaali/Reading-notes/class-01.md

 #### How many hours do they work per week?
 #### How often do they use the web?
 #### What kind of device do they use to access the web?
-Target Audience: Companies
-#### What is the size of the company or relevant department?
-#### What is the position of people in the company who visit your site?
-#### Will visitors be using the site for themselves or for someone else?
-#### How large is the budget they control?

 ### Target Audience: Companies
 #### What is the size of the company or relevant department?
 #### What is the position of people in the company who visit your site?